symbol/symbol-docs/source/getting-started/first-application.rst

    The new mosaic id is: 7cdf3b117a3c40cc

-The transaction should appear as confirmed after ±15 seconds.
+The transaction should appear as confirmed after 30 seconds at most.
 If the terminal raises an error, you can check the error code description `here <https://github.com/nemtech/symbol-openapi/blob/main/spec/core/transaction/schemas/TransactionStatusTypeEnum.yml>`_.

 ******************